 Applying To Our Schools

-For many parents, the decision about where to send their deaf or blind child to school is a difficult one.
+For many parents, the decision about where to send their child who is deaf, blind or deafblind to school is a difficult one.
 While some children with sensory loss function well in a classroom predominantly intended for hearing and sighted children, others tend to thrive while living and learning with other deaf or blind children facing the same challenges where they feel accepted and are afforded more opportunities to develop leadership, athletic and other skills.
 In addition, at a residential school, students will experience daily contact with role models in their teachers and other staff who may have vision or hearing loss, and participate fully in every activity of a typical school, instead of being left out or having to interact through interpreters.

 AIDB also offers a variety of support and technical services for children with hearing and vision loss enrolled in public schools throughout Alabama – sharing our expertise, resources and technology to the best extent possible.